system-zero/system-zero/README.md

   # Still though the chroot call suffers from what have been described in the
   # Chrooting section in this document, though it is still usefull in cases,
   # so we are in need to find another way.
+  # Mid days of Octomber: use a simple container implementation.

 ```

 ## License: